-- a.
-When a multiplace glider is being used, all flight crew must be identified on the task declaration, be named in full on the claim form, and be at least 14 years old.
-Only flight crew possessing a valid Sporting Licence will be named in the FAI records register. - b.
-When the pilot and flight crew claim a World or Continental record using a multiplace glider, they may act as a team.
-Each crew member must hold a Sporting Licence, and the claim will be registered to the named pilot-in-command. - 3.1.4 Record designation Glider records are designated by code letters starting with the FAI code letter for gliders (D), then the glider class, and finally the pilot category (general or female):
+- When a multiplace glider is being used, all flight crew must be identified in the declaration, be named in full on the claim form, and be at least 14 years old.
+Only flight crew possessing a valid Sporting Licence will be named in the FAI records register. - When the pilot and flight crew claim a World or Continental record using a multiplace glider, they may act as a team.
+Each crew member must hold a Sporting Licence, and the claim will be registered to the named pilot-in-command.

+3.1.4 Record designation Glider records are designated by code letters starting with the FAI code letter for gliders (D), then the glider class, and finally the pilot category (general or female):

 a.
-Open Class glider records

-b.
-15m Class glider records

-c.
-13.5m Class glider records

-designated by adding the number 15 designated by adding the letter 13

-d.
-Ultralight glider records designated by adding the letter U e.
-General pilot category designated by the letter G.f.
-Female pilot category designated by the letter F.

-Example: D13F Gliding, 13.5 metre class, Female
+Open Class glider records designated by adding the letter O 15m Class glider records designated by adding the number 15 h.
+13.5m Class glider records designated by adding the number 13 c. d.
+Ultralight glider records designated by adding the letter U General pilot category designated by the letter G. e. f.
+Female pilot category designated by the letter F. D13F Example: Gliding, 13.5 metre class, Female a.
+Goal distance Declared start and finish point with no turn points (TPs).